The instrument interface of first and last resort.

 localhost:7624 to connect to a local or remote indiserver.
 This is the case when SSHed in to AOC, RTC, ICC, or the testbed (TCC); otherwise, you can use SSH tunneling.

 Start cursesINDI from a terminal with the

-The terminal will blank and show something like the screenshot above.
+The terminal will blank and show something like the top pane in the screenshot above.
 Note: that you may need to resize your terminal to see all five columns:

 property name (and meta info, see below)

 By default, you’re in “search” mode.
 Start typing a device name and cursesINDI will scroll the list to bring that device into view.
 Right-arrow over to the value column, and the

 search: prompt will change to

 set devname.propname.element=.
 Type in your new value, hit

 enter, and confirm (after checking carefully) the new value with

 Esc to get out of setting the value.)